Social Security Disability Payment Guide Once You’re Approved

-The first question most people ask once they’re approved for Social Security Disability or SSI benefits is when will I start receiving benefits?
+The first question most people ask once they’re approved for Social Security Disability (SSD aka SSDI) or SSI benefits is when will I start receiving benefits?
 That depends on when your state’s Disability Determination Services (DDS) decides your disability actually began.
-For example…
+For example,

-If—based on information you or your doctor provided—the DDS decides your disability “officially” began on, say, January 15, then your first monthly disability benefit would be paid for the month of July.
+If—based on information you or your doctor provided—the DDS decides your disability “officially” began on, say, January 15, then your first monthly SSDI disability benefit would be paid for the month of July in the month of August.
 Why so much later?

 Because, initially, there’s a five-month delay, during which time the benefits accumulate as “back pay.”
 Then benefits are paid in the month following the month for which they are due.
 So your July benefit would be paid in August…your August benefit would be paid in September…and so on.